 - Great option for portability and exploration

-- Good accessories like the Orion Moon Map and backback
+- Good accessories like the Orion Moon Map and backpack

 - Can be used for bird watching and daytime viewing